msaufyrohmad/CBOM-scanning/README.md

 ## 4.The code will be updated from time to time

-We are improving the scanning accuracy (even we have a few version of crypto_scan) that we will published soon.
+We are improving the scanning accuracy (even we have a few version of crypto_scan()) that we will published soon.
+The (promise) version contains:
+4.1 CycloneDX v1.7 output
+4.2 PTPKM information added as cycloneDX Property
+4.3 Configuration inspection of Software

 ### From
 #### Muhammad Saufy Rohmad